Waiviogit/objects-bot/docs/DetailsObjectFields.md

 ## brand
 The field to add the brand name or object.

+`body`- stringified object, which contains the following fields:
+- "name" - custom brand name (optional).
-`body`- stringified object, which contains the following fields: "name" (an optional field) and "authorPermlink" (the object permalink that would be added as the brand, with the name taken from the object itself).
+- "authorPermlink" - the object permalink that would be added as the brand, with the name taken from the object itself).
 Both fields type: string.

 ```